KL-Yang/mele-a200-mainline-linux/README.md

 it works with sun5i-a10s-olinuxino-micro.dts, only a few minor warning due to the hardware difference.

-Here provide the original FEX from android firmware and corresponding dts file, and example 5.1.y (4.10 to 5.0 does not work well somehow) kernel configuration.
+Here provide the original FEX from android firmware and corresponding dts file, and example 5.4.y (4.10 to 5.0 does not work well somehow) kernel configuration.
+The display on HDMI works fine for 4.9.y, but not later version due to I don't know how to configure it.
-The display on HDMI works fine, kernel command line argument should refer to those sunxi device in Armbian.
+Kernel command line argument should refer to those sunxi device in Armbian.

 # U-BOOT
 U-BOOT v2016.11 use A10s-OLinuXino-M_defconfig, everything works, including display over HDMI, but NAND is not supported.